Nadeem-05/Virustotal-flask/Readme.md

-# Virus Checker App Documentation
+# Malware Checker App Documentation

 ## Introduction
-The Virus Checker web application built using Flask interacts with the VirusTotal API to determine if a file is identified as a virus by various antivirus engines.
-It allows users to upload a file or input a hash value to perform a virus scan and obtain the scan results.
+The Malware Checker web application built using Flask interacts with the mawlareTotal API to determine if a file is identified as a mawlare by various antimawlare engines.
+It allows users to upload a file or input a hash value to perform a mawlare scan and obtain the scan results.
 ## Setup

 ### Virtual Environment Setup